jeevanprakashhaprojects/jeevanprakashhaprojects/README.md

 ---

 ### 📫 Let’s Connect & Collaborate!
-💬 Ask me anything related to robotics, coding, or AI projects.
+💬 Ask me anything related to robotics, coding, or ML projects.
 Always happy to discuss and learn!